shawninder/adventure-logistics/texts/features.md

 - guides and counsellors with reviews and prices
 - comments from the community and ways to reach out
 - interface in your preferred language, content from all languages you understand
+- collaborate on measuring water flow rates and traffic on the river

 <a id='paid-features' />